 Step 1

-Prepare brownie mix according to the package directions you are using.
-This normally involves adding eggs, oil and milk.
+Prepare brownie mix according to the package directions.
+This normally involves adding eggs, oil, and milk.

 Step 2

-Place brownie batter into generously sprayed muffin tins.
-OR, use paper or foil cupcake liners.
-You only want to fill each well ½ full (or even a touch less).
+Use paper or foil cupcake liners.
+Add brownie batter, keeping in mind you only want to fill each well ½ full (or even a touch less).

 Step 3